-Photo #6 View of the outlet area of the steel culverts under the conveyor system which feeds the radial arm stacker
+View of the outlet area of the steel culverts under the conveyor system which feeds the radial arm stacker

-View of the drainage ditch which is located under the conveyor system on the north side.
+View of the drainage culvert from the FGD Stackout Pad area that drains to the ditch which is located adjacent to the conveyor system on the north side.

 Photo #8 View of the drainage ditch culvert which directs runoff into the auxiliary surge pond.
-This culvert is downstream of the notch in the curb shown in Photo #6
+This culvert is downstream of the notch in the curb shown in Photo #6 and culvert shown in Photo #7.